Purdue Center for Serious Games and Learning in Virtual Environments

 The center includes a lab for utilizing, designing, developing, and evaluating serious games and virtual environments.
 Usability software allows for the full capturing of user interactions within these environments.

-Bill Watson is a Professor in the Educational Technology Program in the Department of Curriculum and Instruction.
+Bill Watson is a professor in the College of Education Department of Curriculum and Instruction’s Learning Design and Technology Program.